KiDS: the Kilo Degree Survey

 On this website you will find extensive information about KiDS, including details of the survey specifications, the main scientific drivers, and data availability.
 Please contact us if you want to know even more about the project!

-Please visit the KiDS Data Release 2 pages for details and data access.
+Please visit the Lensing catalogs page for details and data access.